Oghma-Infinium/Apostasy/README.md

  14. Click `OK`.
  15. **Restart your computer**.

->[!TIP]
->Your pagefile does not need to be on the same drive as your Wabbajack install or Steam install.
+> Your pagefile does not need to be on the same drive as your Wabbajack install or Steam install.

 </Details>